 Missouri homes, businesses and industry generate millions of tons of solid waste annually.
 While landfill disposal continues to be an option, new disposal facilities face strong public examination and are costly to site, build and operate.
 The department is constantly seeking alternatives to landfill disposal that are both environmentally protective and cost-effective for the consumer.
 Solid waste management permitting, monitoring and enforcement efforts can prevent illegal dumping and other factors that may cause long-term social, economic and environmental problems.

 This home page will help you find how to do proper solid waste management with the services we can provide.
 Please let us know if you have any questions regarding solid waste management issues in Missouri.

-Solid Waste Management Program Forum - is a stakeholder group open to representatives from industry, consultants, environmental groups and regulatory agencies.
+Waste Management Program Forum - This forus is a stakeholder group open to representatives from industry, consultants, environmental groups and regulatory agencies.
 The mission of the forum is to continuously look for and evaluate issues related to solid waste management.
 Some issues will be very technical and may take weeks or months to resolve while others will be resolved in days or weeks.
 This site will be updated and expanded in the future.